mezeipetister/project_a/issues.md

 - [ ] favicon.ico is missing, error on each page load.
 It's a kind of pity
 - [ ] travis test cache folder?
 Faster build?
+- [ ] rocket log into file?
+Logging?